bevyengine/bevy-website/content/learn/book/releasing-projects/_index.md

 +++

 Ready to release your Bevy project?
-This chapter offers guidance on optimizing performance and binary sizes, as well as distributing your project to end users.
+This chapter offers guidance on optimizing the performance and size of your projects and sharing your work with the community.